 - Discharge from the tip of the penis

 - Possible swelling of the testicles

-What should teens do if they think they have it?
+What should teens do if they think they have chlamydia?

 They should immediately see their doctor or gynecologist.
-Most Planned Parenthood clinics as well as free clinics or urgent care clinics, can also test for chlamydia and treat it.
-Refrain from any sexual activity until you have finished the treatment that runs 7 to 10 days even if the treatment is a single dose antibiotic, you still need to wait a minimum of ten days.
+Most clinics (Planned Parenthood/hospitals) can test for chlamydia and treat it.
+Refrain from any sexual activity until you have finished the treatment that for 7 to 10 days.
+Even if the treatment is a single dose antibiotic, you still need to wait a minimum of ten days.

 What if it is not treated?

 Leaving chlamydia untreated is not a wise choice.
 First, you will continue to spread it.
 Second, it can cause major health issues including infertility for both girls and guys.

 For girls, they can develop PID (pelvic inflammatory disease), tubal pregnancy (you become pregnant in the fallopian tubes).
 An infection of the cervix as well as the urethra are possible complications.

 For guys, they can have inflammation of the urethra, as well as the tube that transports sperm (epididymis).

 Diagnosis is a urine test or a swab test.
 If your test for chlamydia is positive you will be treated with an antibiotic.
 The treatment will either be a single dose that lasts for 7 days or a 7-day course of the antibiotic.
 During that time you will need to refrain from any sexual activity and notify all sexual partners that you have had in the past 8 weeks.